felixlopz/hubrise-test-task/content/apps/livepepper/en/connect-hubrise.md

 ---
-title: Connection to HubRise
+title: Connect to HubRise
 position: 2
 layout: documentation
 meta:
-  title: Connection to HubRise | LivePepper | HubRise
+  title: Connect to HubRise | LivePepper | HubRise
-  description: Instructions on connecting LivePepper with HubRise for your EPOS to work with other apps as a cohesive whole.
-Connect apps and synchronise your data.
+  description: See how to connect LivePepper with HubRise in a few simple steps.
+HubRise transmits your LivePepper orders into your EPOS and other apps you use every day.
 ---

 The instructions below detail how to connect a LivePepper site to a new HubRise account as this is the most common scenario.